 What are the main considerations when buying a dehumidifier?

 These are decisions every buyer needs to consider before starting to compare models.

 Budget: Have a think about cost and your budget.
-Solid budget models start at around £75, while dehumidifiers costing more than £300 are now common.
+Solid budget models start at around £50, while de-humidifiers costing more than £200 are now common.
 Cheaper models will have less features and can often be less effective.
 Many more expensive dehumidifiers will also have a larger water capacity, meaning they need to be emptied less often.

 Capacity: Common sizes are 10l and 20l, with larger capacity models work faster and more efficiently than smaller ones.
 Depending on the size of unit they hold varying amounts extracted water, with better models being able to extract a lot more moisture each day.
 This can have a big effect on how often you'll have to empty your unit, so think carefully about how these numbers stack up: for example, a dehumidifier that can draw 20 litres of water per day but only has a four-litre capacity will need to be emptied five times a day if operating at full power.

 Size: The more water a dehumidifier can hold the bigger it's going to be, so you'll need to weigh style/location versus portability/practicality.
 It's common to find models that are around two feet high, and sometimes as deep, so think carefully about the room they'll be going into.
 On the plus side, if it's a smaller room the chances are you'll able to use a smaller dehumidifier.